General

 Is every household going to get hooked up with internet service?

-Every household will be offered the ability to connect with Rapid Lynx internet service at affordable rates.
-Matawa First Nations Management and the Matawa First Nations communities are committed to ensuring that every home can access to Rapid Lynx service.
+Every household will be offered the ability to be connected to the Rapid Lynx internet service at affordable rates.
+Matawa First Nations Management and the Matawa First Nations communities are committed to ensuring that every home will have access to the Rapid Lynx service.

 Will the internet service include cable TV and landlines?

-Rapid Lynx will offer high-speed Internet that can be used to stream or download channels available to cable TV users.
-Streaming allows Rapid Lynx subscribers to ‘unbundle’ cable packages and choose what they want to watch, including televisions channels, news, sports, movies, documentaries, games, music and other types of online content and applications of interest to them.
-Rapid Lynx users will be able to use the internet to place free video calls using internet applications like Zoom and Microsoft Teams.
+Rapid Lynx will offer high-speed Internet that can be used to download channels available to cable TV users.
+Streaming allows Rapid Lynx subscribers options for alternatives to cable TV packages and choose what they want to watch, including televisions channels, news, sports, movies, documentaries, games, music and other types of online content and applications of interest to them.
+Rapid Lynx users will be able to use the internet to place video calls using internet applications like Zoom and Microsoft Teams.
 These applications allow online callers to share images and documents during the call.

 Will mobility service be included with the internet?